-- Views and opinions of all pupils are valued by all members of the school community. - Termly Parent's evenings for all children and parents/carers. - Safeguarding and SEND concerns are discussed at staff meetings and briefings whenever required. - Termly monitoring visits focus on school improvement including SEND. - Termly learning environment working party comprising HT, SENDCo and Hub Counsellor, who walk through the school looking at ways to improve learning for all. - We listen and respond to children via the School Council and through class discussions. - Weekly PSHE sessions include class discussions. - Whole School Assemblies focus on key values. - Talk partner/ group work during lessons. - Pupils' self-assess their learning in each lesson.
+- Views and opinions of all pupils are valued by all members of the school community. - Termly Parent's evenings for all children and parents/carers. - Safeguarding and SEND concerns are discussed at staff meetings and briefings whenever required. - Termly monitoring visits focus on school improvement including SEND. - Termly monitoring involving HT, SENDCo and Hub Counsellor, who walk through the school looking at ways to improve learning for all. - We listen and respond to children via the School Council and through class discussions. - Weekly PSHE sessions include class discussions. - Whole School Assemblies focus on key values. - Talk partner/ group work during lessons. - Pupils' self-assess their learning in each lesson.

-- SEND pupils are included in all pupil voice/pupil conferencing groups. - SEND pupils are included in all consultation groups. - Tailored interventions based on need. - Staff are skilled in listening to and supporting children in sharing their ideas and opinions. - 'Time To Think' sheets and discussions encourage pupils to reflect on their behaviour. - Pupils' views are incorporated into Individual Education Plans (IEPs) which are shared with parents and children and reviewed in Progress meetings termly.
-IEPs are completed for children with an Education Health Care (EHC) plan and all children who are at SEN Support. - Pupil Passports enable students to share what makes them happy and how they like to be supported.
+- SEND pupils are included in all pupil voice/pupil conferencing/consultation groups. - · Tailored interventions based on need. - Staff are skilled in listening to and supporting children in sharing their ideas and opinions. - 'Time To Think' sheets and discussions encourage pupils to reflect on their behaviour. - Pupils' views are incorporated into Individual Provision Maps (IPMs) which are shared with parents and children and reviewed in progress meetings termly.
+IPMs are completed for children with an Education Health Care (EHC) plan and all children who are at SEN Support. - Pupil Passports enable students to share what makes them happy and how they like to be supported.

-- Termly meetings of children, parents, class teacher/ SENDCo/ Teaching assistant and child. - All documentation is presented in a format that is accessible to the pupil. - Pupils' views are an integral part of Team Around the Child) TAC meetings, Children in Need (CHIN) meetings and SEN reviews. - Time to Talk, Draw and Talk, and TIS therapy sessions enable pupils, who are having difficulties, to express their feelings. - School nurse, Family Support Workers (FSW), CAFCASS, Social Workers and Therapists meet with pupils in school
+- All documentation is presented in a format that is accessible to all pupils. - Pupils' views are an integral part of Team Around the Child) TAC meetings, Children in Need (CHIN) meetings and SEN reviews. - Time to Talk, Draw and Talk, TIS therapy and DESTY sessions enable pupils, who are having difficulties, to express their feelings. - School nurse, Family Support Workers (FSW), CAFCASS, Social Workers and Therapists meet with pupils in school

-2.Partnership with parents and carers
+2. Partnership with parents and carers